mipimipi/smsync/README.md

 #### <a name="general"></a>General Configuration

 smsync interprets the configuration file.
-In the example, the root folder of the master is `/home/musiclover/Music/MASTER`.
+In the example, the root folder of the source is `/home/musiclover/Music/SOURCE`.
 The next two entries are optional.
 They tell smsync to use 4 cpus and start 4 worker processes for the conversion.
 Per default, smsync uses all available cpus and starts #cpus worker processes.

 #### <a name="exclude"></a>Exclude Folders

 `exclude` allows to exclude a list of source folders from the conversion.
 The folder paths in that list are interpreted relative to the source directory.
 Wildcards are supported.
-In the example, all folders fitting to the pattern `/home/musiclover/Music/MASTER/Rock/Eric*` are excluded, i.e. `/home/musiclover/Music/MASTER/Rock/Eric Clapton`, `/home/musiclover/Music/MASTER/Rock/Eric Burden` etc. are excluded.
+In the example, all folders fitting to the pattern `/home/musiclover/Music/SOURCE/Rock/Eric*` are excluded, i.e. `/home/musiclover/Music/SOURCE/Rock/Eric Clapton`, `/home/musiclover/Music/SOURCE/Rock/Eric Burden` etc. are excluded.
 The exclusion feature can be helpful if the target disk space is not big enough.
 In such a case, some artists or even entire genres can be excluded.
 Another option to deal with insufficient disk space would be to configure a higher compression rate.

-Once you have exclude a directory, but after some time you want to include it, remove the corresponding exclusion row from the configuration file and excute

-    find <directory-you-want-to-include> -exec touch {} \;

 #### <a name="rules"></a>Conversion Rules

-The rules tell smsync what to do with the files stored in the folder structure of the master.
+The rules tell smsync what to do with the files stored in the folder structure of the SOURCE.

 In the example, the first rule tells smsync to convert FLAC files (i.e. files with the suffix '.flac') to MP3, using the conversion `vbr:5|cl:3`.
 These conversion parameters are strings that consist of different parts which are separated by '|'.
 The supported content of a conversion parameter string depends on the target format - see detailed explanation [below](#format).